nataliatesarova/python_project3/README.md

 With correct entry of the data the Google sheet is updated with the new employee information and the user is provided with the confirmation message 'Employee data added successfully'.
 Monthly salary is automatically calculated from the annual salary.
 The main options are then once again presented.

 If all the data points required are not entered in the correct format the user will be presented with a warning message and option to reenter the data correctly.
-For instance: ID already in use; empty field; '.' and '@' missing from email; telephone number must be at least 7 digits long; date day less than 1 or greater than 31; '.' rather than '/' in date;
+For instance: ID already in use; invalid email format; phone number must be at least 7 digits; invalid start date.

 ![ID already used](readme-docs/images/id_already_in_use.png)
 ![Empty field](readme-docs/images/empty_field.png)